Reemy99/42_IRC/README.md

 ### The Netcat ( nc )

-command is a command-line utility for reading and writing data between two computer networks.
+command-line utility for reading and writing data between two computer networks.
 The communication happens using either TCP or UDP